Magnetic reconnection and energy extraction from a Konoplya Zhidenko rotating non Kerr black hole: The Konoplya-Zhidenko rotating non-Kerr black hole spacetime

-The variation of the event horizon radius and the infinite redshift surface with the deformation parameter $\eta$ in the Konoplya-Zhidenko rotating non-Kerr black hole was discussed \cite{KZ4}.
+The dependence of the outer horizon and the outer infinite redshift surface on the deformation parameter $\eta$ in this black hole was discussed in\cite{KZ4}.
 As $\eta$ increases, the ergosphere in the equatorial plane becomes thinner.
-In the case of $a>M$ and when positive $\eta$ approaches zero, the outer horizon radius becomes very small, making the ergosphere in the equatorial plane much thicker than in the case of $a<M$.
-At this point, the maximum efficiency of Penrose process in this rotating non-Kerr black hole become almost unlimited.
+When $a>M$ and positive $\eta$ approaches zero, the outer horizon radius becomes very small, resulting in a much thicker ergosphere in the equatorial plane compared to the $a < M$ case, and the maximum efficiency of Penrose process in this black hole becomes almost unlimited.

-Another characteristic orbit plays an important role in magnetic reconnection, which is the photon orbit with $\mu=0$.
-The Hamiltonian of a photon propagation along null geodesics in a Konoplya-Zhidenko rotating non-Kerr black hole spacetime can be expressed as
+Another key orbit in magnetic reconnection is the photon orbit with $\mu=0$.
+The Hamiltonian for photon propagation along null geodesics can be written as

-There are two conserved quantities for photon propagation: $E$, the energy of the photon, and $L_{\phi}$, its angular momentum in the $\phi$ direction.
+There are two conserved quantities for photon propagation: $E$, the energy of the photon, and $L_{\phi}$, which are expressed as